wingtk/gvsbuild/README.md

 1. We try to follow as much as possible the conventions of the upstream MSVC projects by Fan Chun-wei - [Compiling the GTK+ (and Clutter) stack using Visual C++ 2008 and later](https://wiki.gnome.org/action/show/Projects/GTK+/Win32/MSVCCompilationOfGTKStack).
 1. We are pretty liberal about adding more libraries to the script - at some point we will need to make the set of libraries that are built configurable and easily extensible, but right now we are ok with adding libraries that are useful to the users of this script
 1. We try to fetch tarballs from their original locations - if patches are needed we try to fork the project on github and host a patched tarball there
 1. We try to download the tools needed and using them from a local directory, without any installation.
-Actually we use directly cmake, meson, ninja, nuget and perl.
+Actually we use directly, among others, cmake, meson, ninja, nuget and perl.

 ## Building